-Go to the Hierarchy panel, click the Add button [+] > AR tracking > Body Avatar Drive.
+Go to the Hierarchy panel, click the Add button [+] > AR Tracking > Body Avatar Drive.
 This will create the functional entity along with the Body Avatar Drive component.
-Next, nest jacketOccluder_REPLACEME underneath Body avatar drive.
+Next, nest jacketOccluder_REPLACEME underneath Body Avatar Drive.

 Repeat this process for jacketMesh_REPLACEME.

-Right click Body Avatar Drive and Body Avatar Drive (1) and rename them to “Occluder” and “Clothing” depending on which asset is nested underneath it.
+Right-click Body Avatar Drive and Body Avatar Drive (1) and rename them to “Occluder” and “Clothing” depending on which asset is nested underneath it.

 The Follow Body Position in the Inspector panel directs whether the entity will follow your body transform.
-And in this scenario, we check this parameter since we would love the clothing to follow the body transform.
+And in this scenario, we select this parameter since we would love the clothing to follow the body transform.

 Applying Body and Occluder Material

 First set up a cloth material for Clothing.
 Go to the Inspector panel, click Material, and choose the corresponding material.
 Multiple materials are available for the different meshes like pocket, button, logo, body, button_front, and so on.